 I'm Astrid Coxon (PhD, MBPsS, MBACP) and I'm a person-centred counsellor and psychologist.
-I offer both short and long-term therapy for adults, through weekly one-to-one sessions, either face-to-face at my private practice, online via Zoom, or on the telephone.
+I offer both short and long-term therapy for adults, through weekly one-to-one sessions, either face-to-face at my private practice or online via Zoom.
 I have worked with clients from a broad range of backgrounds, exploring issues related to low mood, stress, sexuality, gender identity, neurodiversity, self-harm, perfectionism, relationships, chronic illness, and work conflict.
 I offer reduced fees for students or low-income.

 I specialise in life transitions - perhaps you've had a life-changing diagnosis, relationship difficulties, or are considering making a significant career change.
 I'm interested in how we negotiate these transitions, exploring the decision-making process, and supporting clients at "forks in the road".